-ing 2014, did your organisation take any of the following steps to ensure compliance with the f Conduct's outcomes?
-(Select all that apply) N/A, No steps were taken to ensure compliance with the Code of Conduct' outcomes Performance against each outcome is regularly assessed Senior managers/owners identify and review risks of any outcome not being achieved Management information systems provide relevant compliance data Planned checks/audits undertaken on operational practices Other Please ι use this space to make any comments or clarifications: ing 2014, did your organisation take any of the following steps to ensure that your accounting es complied with the CLC's Accounts Code provisions?
-(Select all that apply) N/A, No steps were taken to ensure that accounting practices complied with the CLC's Accounts Code provisions Exception reporting to managers Internal audit programme Routine planned checks by accounting staff/managers/owners Regular management information reports Other Please ι use this space to make any comments or clarifications: es your organisation produce monthly bank reconciliations in accordance with the requirements Accounts Code?
-Yes No Please ι use this space to make any comments or clarifications: 1
+68. During 2014, did your organisation take any of the following steps to ensure compliance with the Code of Conduct's outcomes?
+(Select all that apply)

+- □ N/A, No steps were taken to ensure compliance with the Code of Conduct' outcomes - □ Performance against each outcome is regularly assessed - □ Senior managers/owners identify and review risks of any outcome not being achieved - □ Management information systems provide relevant compliance data - □ Planned checks/audits undertaken on operational practices - □ Other

-71. Do you have any suggestions as to how we might improve our regulatory services?
-72. Please use this space to make any comments or add any other information you feel may be of relevance:
+69. During 2014, did your organisation take any of the following steps to ensure that your accounting practices complied with the CLC's Accounts Code provisions?
+(Select all that apply)

+- N/A, No steps were taken to ensure that accounting practices complied with the CLC's Accounts Code provisions

+- Exception reporting to managers

+- □ Internal audit programme

+- □ Routine planned checks by accounting staff/managers/owners

+- □ Regular management information reports

+- □ Other

+70. Does your organisation produce monthly bank reconciliations in accordance with the requirements of the Accounts Code?

+No